A Travelling Exhibition

-Rachael is a is a gilder, designer and artist and has held various exhibitions of her artwork throughout New Zealand and the UK.
+Rachael Linton is a gilder, designer and artist and has held various exhibitions of her artwork throughout New Zealand and the UK.
 Rachael was educated at Massey University, Wellington, NZ. and holds a Masters in Visual Communication Design.

 ..
 Read More

 In 1999, the Guinness Book of Records recognized “The Giant Jersey” shop in Geraldine, N.Z., as having the world’s largest jersey.
-The jersey was knitted by Michael and Gillian Linton as a centre piece for their shop.
+The jersey was knitted by Michael and Gillian Linton as a centrepiece for their shop.
 In 2012 The Medieval Mosaic was listed as the world’s longest steel mosaic by the Guinness Book of World Records.
-The world record is held jointly by Rachael and Michael Linton and was issued in 2012 after the mosaic was extended by 72 ft to a total length of 210 ft by the addition of the Battle of Fulford and the Battle of Stamford Bridge.
+The world record is held jointly by Rachael and Michael Linton and was issued in 2004 after the mosaic the ‘finale’section was added.

 Soldiers of Oxfordshire, Woodstock, Oxfordshire